 Daniel Pinchbeck: Allan, what is the essential connection between Buddhism and psychedelic use?

 Allan Badiner: Both share an interest in the primacy of mind, and present moment awareness, but they are very different in character, and do not have much shared history – until quite recently.
-The Beat Generation, hippies and the Sixties cultural revolution were all products of both Eastern wisdom traditions—of which Buddhism is very much a part—and the sacraments; LSD, mushrooms and peyote.
+The Beat Generation, hippies and the 1960s cultural revolution were all products of both Eastern wisdom traditions—of which Buddhism is very much a part—and the sacraments; LSD, mushrooms and peyote.
 Teachers of that era like Alan Watts, Allen Ginsberg, Jack Kerouac, Ram Dass and others, all talked about Buddhism and psychedelics and I think the relationship between them manifests in the context of the human pursuit of evolution.
 Many people seek the compassionate wisdom of the dharma (the Buddhist community and philosophy), as well as the psychic re-set that certain plant substances offer because of their power to transform.
 A kind of practical magic results when the ‘Zig’ zags into Zen; when a time-tested ethical system meets plant-assisted changes in consciousness.

 How did you first get interested in this area?

 At 30, I quit my job as a Hollywood agent and traveled in India and Sri Lanka for a year.
-Before re-entry to America, I was advised to do a two-week Buddhist meditation retreat in Sri Lanka.
+Before re-entering to America, I was advised to do a two-week Buddhist meditation retreat in Sri Lanka.
 It was awful.
-Dirty, bugs everywhere, painful sitting for hours a day, stewed greens at 6am for breakfast and the same greens for lunch.
+Dirty, bugs everywhere, painful sitting for hours a day, stewed greens at 6AM for breakfast and the same greens for lunch.
 No dinner.
 Two days before it was over, everything changed.
 I experienced a tidal wave of quiet ecstasy, filled with profuse gratitude for being alive, simultaneously living as though each moment could clearly be the last – but grateful that it wasn’t.
-I felt a fierce sense of total connection with everyone; with trees, animals, even bugs, and the earth herself.
+I felt a fierce sense of total connection with everyone; with trees, animals, even bugs, and the Earth herself.